Published on February 13th, 2023 | by Harmonist staff26

 There is a fine line between myth and reality.
 A myth can be a falsehood, or it may be the truth expressed allegorically.
 Indeed, at least since the time of Carl Jung, it has become popular to find meaning in myth.
 Yet even the best myth is only an allegorical reality.
 It is not itself a true story.

 What is the true story?
 For most of us, our reality is the world of our mind, informed by data gathered through our senses.
 This may be our reality, but how real is it?
 It certainly does not endure.
 Our instruments of perception, our senses, are imperfect to begin with, and thus, the world of our mind informed by them may be more false than real.
 Hot, cold, happy, sad, good, and bad are mental notions relative to our sense perception.
 The same day is cold for one and hot for another, good for one, bad for another.
 We view the world through the glasses of our mental and sensual experience, yet ultimately these get in the way of truly experiencing.
 Vedanta tells us that which we presently perceive to be reality is more akin to myth, a falsehood, while we ourselves, the experiencers, are units of reality—souls.
 The phenomenal world may be real, but our perception of it is false, so false that it causes us to lose sight of our souls.
 The sense of the loss of our souls that dominates our culture thus serves to underscore the mythical nature of our perception of reality arising out of misdirected sensual and mental preoccupations.
 As for the true story, the myth that leads us to our soul leads us to reality.
 Indeed, that so-called myth may not be a myth at all, whereas our mental and sensual perception of so-called reality may be mythical.
-It is not altogether false, rather an allegory for the Absolute, a reflection of reality.
+It is not altogether false, but rather an allegory for the Absolute, a reflection of reality.

 If we examine it closely, we will find that the reflection of reality informs us indirectly about the ultimate reality.
 The religious “myth” of the rasa-lila represents ultimate reality.
 It is an ultimate reality, however, that also confirms the value of humanity, especially its sensual and emotional aspects, for it informs us both that our sensuality has its origins in the Absolute and that the Absolute’s expression of loving emotion is best facilitated within humanity.
 In the rasa-lila, God Krishna enters humanity to celebrate his sensuality, thus confirming the sense in all of us that our drive for the erotic is not something to be abolished.
 It is to be redirected away from the world and toward the Absolute, appearing in its human-like expression of Krishna—Radha and Krishna.
 In the rasa-lila we discover divine humanism, where divinity validates the essence of humanity, and humanity speaks to us about that which divinity must embody in its fullest expression.